Access control rules can also be defined in the server configuration and in

 targetkeyword should be used to limit the scope of the rule.

 - They need to apply to one or more extended operations (using the

 extoptarget).
 ACIs that grant or deny access to extended operations must be defined in the global configuration.

 - They need to apply to request controls (using the

 targetcontroltarget).
-Although it may be possible to define ACIs pertaining to request controls in user data (especially if those controls are only expected to be used when issuing requests targeting user data), ACIs pertaining to request controls are commonly placed in the global configuration.
+Although it might be possible to define ACIs pertaining to request controls in user data (especially if those controls are only expected to be used when issuing requests targeting user data), ACIs pertaining to request controls are commonly placed in the global configuration.

 For example, the following configuration change can be used to define a global ACI that grants members of the “Changelog Readers” group permission to read entries in the LDAP changelog.

 dsconfig set-access-control-handler-prop --add 'global-aci:(target="ldap:///cn=changelog")(version 3.0; acl "Allow changelog read access"; allow (read,search,compare) groupdn="ldap:///ou=Changelog Readers,ou=Groups,dc=example,dc=com";)'